 Your first step is to make sure you’re planting the right seeds at the right time.
 If you’re new to gardening, or not sure what to buy or plant this month–I can help.
-You need a vegetable planting schedule for your area and climate.
+You need a vegetable planting schedule that’s customized for your area and climate.
 Click the image to get one for your garden.

 Then check if the soil is warm enough for your seeds to sprout.
 A compost thermometer is going to be your best bet.
 If the soil isn’t warm enough, the seeds will either rot or will just sit there until the soil is warm enough for them to grow.

 Next, prepare your soil and add any amendments (compost, natural fertilizer, etc) of your choice.
 You’re ready to get started!